pscally1005/pscally1005.github.io/_posts/recipes/meatless/2025-04-03-bean-burger.markdown

 - Mix in the <a href='/misc/veggies#tomato'>tomato paste</a>, <a href='/misc/veggies#garlic'>minced garlic</a>, mustard, soy sauce, and spices (chili powder, paprika, cumin, black pepper, and salt).
 - <img src='/assets/Food/Meatless/Bean Burger/archive/bowl.jpg' alt='' class='instruction-image'>

-- Add in the <a href='https://amzn.to/4aXnK21'>protein powder</a> and nutritional yeast.
+- Add in the <a href='https://amzn.to/4aXnK21'>protein powder</a> and <a href='https://amzn.to/43wLkhB'>nutritional yeast</a>.
 Mix, and add in just enough water until you have a sticky "dough" that you can mold and shape with your hands.
 I needed about 1/4 cup (60 g) of water when using <a href='https://amzn.to/4aXnK21'>pea protein powder</a>.
 - <img src='/assets/Food/Meatless/Bean Burger/bowlNew.jpg' alt='' class='instruction-image'>

 - Add 6 dough balls to your pan, about <b>130 g</b> each.
 Lightly wet your hands, and shape into patties.
 Wearing <a href='https://amzn.to/414BfHP'>kitchen gloves</a> helps to prevent sticking.